lmarzen/qmk_firmware/readme.md

 time testing the initial port of the Bridge75.
 And to [SHORTCUT STUDIO](https://shortcutofficial.com) for publishing the inital source code for the Bridge75 and providing an ANSI Bridge75 PCB for development as well testing and validating the initial Bridge75 port.
+And to [Neo Studio](https://www.instagram.com/ne0_kb) for providing PCBs of their boards.

 # Quantum Mechanical Keyboard Firmware